The coalgebra extension problem for $\mathbb Z/p$: The trigonometric coalgebra

-\begin{remark} It is known in general there are three isomorphism classes of two-dimensional Hopf algebra in characteristic 2 \cite{DNR}.
-The identity map serves above as the antipode, so we have given a natural construction of the two non-group algebras, and shown they have underlying coalgebras isomorphic to $C_k$.
-This latter fact is already clear by the solution given in \cite{DNR}. \end{remark}
+\begin{remark} It is known that there are three isomorphism classes of two-dimensional Hopf algebras in characteristic 2 \cite{DNR}.
+One is $k[\Z/2]$, another is its dual, and the third is a self-dual Hopf algebra.
+Here we have given a natural construction of the two non-group algebras. \end{remark}

-\begin{remark} The computation $G(C)=\{c\pm is\}$ brings to mind of course, Euler's identity.
-And this brings to mind (see \cite{DNR}) that the grouplike elements of the commutative bialgebra of functions on a finite group, $k(G)$, are precisely the one-dimensional characters of the group. \end{remark}
+\begin{remark} The computation in case (b) of $G(C_k)=\{c\pm is\}$ clearly brings to mind Euler's identity.
+In section \ref{sect:AG}, we will view $C_k$ as a sub-coalgebra of $\mathcal O(S^1)$, which explains this coincidence.
+This is because the grouplike elements of $k(G)$, the commutative Hopf algebra of $k$-valued functions on a group $G$, are precisely the characters of $G$. \end{remark}